Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 • if disputes keep recurring — start with judgment.md and precedents.md;

-• if KPIs start lying — start with anti-Goodhart validation.md.
+• if KPIs start lying — start with the anti-Goodhart validation.md.

-The main result of the second volume is not a set of terms, but the habit of demanding a verifiable trace before admitting a dangerous automatic action.
+The main result of the second volume is not a set of terms, but the habit of demanding a verifiable trail before admitting a dangerous automatic action.

 My notes